William (Rusty) Park is Professor of Law at Boston University. His practice and teaching focus on international financial and commercial transactions.

-Park is General Editor of Arbitration International and President of the London Court of International Arbitration.
+Park is General Editor of Arbitration International and former President of the London Court of International Arbitration.
 He has served as Arbitrator on the Claims Resolution Tribunal for Dormant Accounts in Switzerland and the Appeals Tribunal of the International Commission on Holocaust Era Insurance Claims.
 Currently he sits on the NAFTA Chapter 14 Financial Services Roster.

 He has served as arbitrator in both institutional and ad hoc proceedings and arbitrates in French as well as English.
 Subject matters include joint ventures, insurance, foreign investment, acquisitions, tax, gas price adjustment, loan agreements and licenses for intellectual property.

 Park is a member of the Governing Board of ICCA, International Council for Commercial Arbitration.